Gary Loveman: Harrah's and Caesars CEO

 In 2003, Loveman became chief executive officer of Harrah's, replacing Phil Satre.
 By 2005, Loveman had grown Harrah's into the largest casino operator in the world with the acquisition of Caesars Entertainment.
 In 2008, he led the company as it transitioned from a public to private company, after being acquired by private equity firms Apollo Global Management and TPG Capital for approximately $30 billion.

-In the wake of the financial crisis of the late 2000s the company experienced a decrease in revenue and increased debt associated with the 2008 buyout by Apollo and TPG.
+During the 2008 financial crisis and the Great Recession, the company experienced a decrease in revenue and increased debt associated with the 2008 buyout by Apollo and TPG.
 Loveman cut costs and renegotiated the company's maturing debt to avoid defaulting.
 His leadership of the company through the debt restructuring in 2009 was praised by the American Gaming Association president and CEO Frank J. Fahrenkopf Jr.

 During his tenure at Caesars, he introduced an employee health program with on-site clinics, Wellness Rewards.

 In 2010, Loveman oversaw Harrah's transition to the name Caesars Entertainment Corporation and led an effort to take the company public again.
 The company successfully completed an initial public offering in 2012, selling approximately two percent of its shares.

 A proponent of legalizing online gambling, Loveman has written opinion pieces on the topic, published, in example, by Las Vegas Review-Journal and CNN Money.
 He helped to launch Caesars' online gambling operation in Nevada in September 2013.

 As CEO, Loveman expanded Harrah's from 15 casinos in 2003 to over 54 locations in 2013, through the acquisition of Caesars, Horseshoe Gaming Holding, Planet Hollywood, the Imperial Palace casino, and the World Series of Poker brand.
 Loveman announced in February 2015 that he was going to step down from his post as CEO.
 He remained chairman until 2017.